Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

 \subsection{Other Optimization Goals}

-Whenever one defines a new problem, legitimate questions arise: Is the given definition natural?
-Do slight variations affect the properties of the problem?

-We have already addressed the first question with the scenario right at the beginning of the article: when assigning rooms to children, each installed drywall incurs a cost which we try to minimize.
-The reader may or may not agree that this is a natural problem.

-We now address the second question with a brief discussion of a few alternative definitions, none of which changes the nature of the problem.

-To reiterate, we consider the problem of dividing resources (fairly), some of which may remain unallocated (as \emph{waste}).
-Waste is bad, of course, so we want to avoid wasting too much.
-We can formulate this goal in different ways; one can seek to \begin{enumerate}[label=(G\arabic*),leftmargin=3.5em] \item minimize the number of necessary cuts (as we do), \item minimize the number of waste pieces, \item minimize the total amount of waste (here, the total length of all unallocated pieces), or \item maximize the amount of resource each player gets (the length of the maximal pieces). \end{enumerate} The first two objectives are discrete (counting things) whereas the latter two consider continuous quantities.
+We briefly discuss of a few variants of stick cutting, none of which changes the nature of the problem.
+To reiterate, we consider the problem of dividing resources (fairly), some of which may remain unallocated.
+These are wasted, which of course is to be avoided if possible.
+We can formulate this goal in different ways; one can seek to \begin{enumerate}[label=(G\arabic*),leftmargin=3.5em] \item minimize the number of necessary cuts (as in the original \optproblem), \item minimize the number of waste pieces, \item minimize the total amount of waste (here, the total length of all unallocated pieces), or \item maximize the amount of resource each player gets (the length of the maximal pieces). \end{enumerate} The first two objectives are discrete (counting things) whereas the latter two consider continuous quantities.

-Obviously, \ref{goal:min-amount-waste} and \ref{goal:max-lstar} are dual formulations but lead to equivalent problems; the total waste is always the (constant) total length of all sticks minus $k \cdot \optlength$.
+Obviously, \ref{goal:min-amount-waste} and \ref{goal:max-lstar} are dual formulations for equivalent problems; the total waste is always the (constant) total length of all sticks minus $k \cdot \optlength$.
 Similarly, \ref{goal:min-cuts} is dual to \ref{goal:min-num-waste}; $c$ cuts divide $n$ sticks into $n+c$ pieces, and because exactly $k$ of these are non"=waste, the number of wasted pieces is $n+c - k$.

-The canonical division induced by the largest feasible cut length $l$ is also optimal w.\,r.\,t.\ the number of cuts needed; smaller cut lengths can only imply more cuts and larger cut lengths are not feasible.
-This result is one of the key insights towards algorithmic solutions of \optproblem so we state it formally in \wpref{cor:optismaxfeasible}.
+Recall that we require also the unassigned sticks to be cut so that they are no longer than the $k$ equal sticks.
+This implies that the \emph{canonical division} induced by the largest feasible cut length~$l$~-- cutting length-$l$ pieces off of any longer sticks until no such are left~-- is also optimal w.\,r.\,t.\ the number of cuts: a smaller cut length can only lead to more cuts.
+This is one of the key insights towards algorithmic solutions of \optproblem so we state it formally in \wpref{cor:optismaxfeasible}.
 In the terms of above goals, this means that optimal solutions for \ref{goal:min-amount-waste} and \ref{goal:max-lstar} are also optimal for \ref{goal:min-cuts} and \ref{goal:min-num-waste}.

 The converse is also true.
 Let \optlength be the cut length of an optimal canonical division w.\,r.\,t.\ the number of needed cuts (goal \ref{goal:min-cuts}).
 This division must divide (at least) one stick perfectly, that is into only maximal pieces; otherwise we could increase \optlength a tiny bit until one stick is perfectly split, resulting in (at least) one cut less (as this stick does not produce a waste piece now).
 But this means that we cannot \emph{increase} \optlength by any (positive) amount without immediately losing (at least) one maximal piece; we formalize this fact in \wpref{lem:monotonicity+step}.
 As the number of cuts grows with decreasing cut length, \optlength is the largest cut length that yields at least $k$ maximal pieces.
 Together it follows that \optlength must be the largest feasible cut length overall and thus induces an optimal solution for goal \ref{goal:max-lstar} (and therewith \ref{goal:min-amount-waste}), too.